Glen Cove Road: Hempstead to Greenvale

+Greenvale to Glen Cove

-Soon after its intersection with NY 25A in Greenvale, it widens to a divided highway and assumes the NY 900B designation, although the reference markers refer to it as NY 904.
-At its intersection with NY 107 the alignment assumes that route's number and name.
-After another 1.4 mi the divided highway alignment and the NY 107 designation forks to the left as Pratt Boulevard, while Cedar Swamp Road forks to the right as a surface street.
-The road eventually ends at its intersection with Glen Cove Avenue near downtown Glen Cove.
+Soon after an intersection with NY 25A in Greenvale, Glen Cove Road becomes a four-lane boulevard and assumes the NY 900B designation – although the reference markers refer to it as NY 904.
+At an intersection with NY 107, the alignment assumes that route's number and name: Cedar Swamp Road.
+After another 1.4 mi the alignment and the NY 107 designation forks to the left as a four-lane expressway known as Pratt Boulevard, while Cedar Swamp Road forks to the right as a surface street.
+A short distance later, NY 107 ends at an intersection with Pulaski Street, where Pratt Boulevard becomes a four-lane surface road.
+The road eventually ends at an intersection with Glen Cove Avenue near downtown Glen Cove.

 History

 Glen Cove Road was once (as of 1959) part of an extended County Route 1, which reached as far south as Point Lookout and as far north as Centre Island.
 The current state designation for the route only includes the Clinton Road and Glen Cove Road alignment south of the North Hempstead/Oyster Bay town line, after which it becomes NY 900B and later NY 107 and CR 243.
 Route 900B had originally been NY 904 prior to the creation of the modern reference route system.
 The county route signage was removed in the mid-1970s because the county did not want to pay to replace the signs to conform to new federal standards.

 The northernmost segment of NY 107, known as the Glen Cove Arterial Highway, was constructed in the mid-1960s.
-Built as a bypass of Glen Street, it would have served as the approach for the cancelled Rye-Glen Cove Bridge - one of two proposed bridges to connect Rye, New York with Long Island, via. the Long Island Sound.
+Built as a bypass of Glen Street, it would have served as the approach for the cancelled Rye-Glen Cove Bridge – one of two proposed bridges to connect Rye, New York with Long Island, via. the Long Island Sound.

 The bridge carrying Glen Cove Road over the Long Island Expressway was named the Police Officer Michael J. Califano Memorial Bridge, in honor of a police officer who was killed nearby on the line of duty.